Skip to main content

 Academics

-• Big Problems is a capstone elective offered to fourth-year students.
+• Big Problems is a capstone elective offered to third- and fourth-year students.
 In these courses, students investigate mysteries and issues of monumental importance, such as intelligent life and sustainable development

-• Chicago Studies is an interdisciplinary program that brings together academic studies and experiential, social-responsibility-focused learning via engagement in the Chicago community.
+• Chicago Studies is an interdisciplinary program that brings together academic studies and experiential learning focused on social responsibility via engagement in the Chicago community.
 Students who complete the program earn a certificate.

 Extracurriculars

 Contrary to the popular perception that the University of Chicago is “where fun comes to die,” the university has a lively student life outside of academics.
-Multicultural groups, pre-professional groups, sports, greek life, and arts groups are all popular amongst the student body.
-UChicago also has a couple unique student organizations, like the circus, Le Vorris and Vox, and MODA, the university’s fashion magazine.
+Multicultural groups, pre-professional groups, sports, Greek life, and arts groups are all popular among the student body.
+UChicago also has a couple of unique student organizations, like the student-run circus, Le Vorris and Vox, and MODA, the university’s fashion magazine.

-As the place where improv originated, UChicago has a strong culture of comedy performance.
+Improv originated at UChicago, and the school retains a strong culture of comedy performance.
 In the 1950s, a University of Chicago performing group called the Compass Players developed the art of improvisational comedy and went on to become The Second City.
 Then, in 1986, the cofounder came back to UChicago and created Off-Off Campus, UChicago’s current improv comedy performance group.

 Traditions